ika-rwth-aachen/etsi_its_messages/README.md

 ## Acknowledgements

-This work is accomplished within the projects 6GEM (FKZ 16KISK036K), AUTOtech.agil (FKZ 01IS22088A), and AIthena (TODO).
-We acknowledge the financial support for the projects by the Federal Ministry of Education and Research of Germany (BMBF) and TODO.
+This work is accomplished within the projects 6GEM (FKZ 16KISK036K), AUTOtech.agil (FKZ 01IS22088A), and AIthena (101076754).
+We acknowledge the financial support for the projects by the Federal Ministry of Education and Research of Germany (BMBF) :de:.
+Moreover this work has received funding from the European Union’s Horizon Europe Research and Innovation Programme :eu: under Grant Agreement No 101076754 - AIthena project.